LukeTsengTW/pygame_space_shooting_game/README.md

 # About Author

-This game is made by LukeTseng, a high school stduent（鼓山高中學生）.
+This game is made by LukeTseng, a high school stduent.
 Although there are still some flaws in the code, please forgive me :)

 The original intention of making this game is to realize my dream, a game developer